1

 • Expecting different results from the same broken system

-• Thinking we can survive the AI revolution without fixing incentives
+• Thinking we might survive the AI revolution without fixing incentives

 Reality check: 55 million people die unnecessarily each year from treatable causes.
 That’s what’s truly unrealistic to accept.